 You also bear the risk that continued negative Index returns may result in the loss of Account Value over multiple Terms.
-Given that the Floor or Buffer (as applicable) applies only to a single Term, if an Indexed Strategy is credited with losses for multiple Terms, the cumulative loss may exceed any single Term's stated limit of the Buffer or Floor.
-In addition, the limits on downside loss provided by the Floor or Buffer, as applicable, are for the entire Term for a particular Indexed Strategy and are not annual limits.
+Given that the Floor or Buffer (as applicable) applies only to a single Term, if an Indexed Strategy is credited with losses for multiple Terms, the cumulative loss may far exceed any single Term's stated limit of the Buffer or Floor.